Donor Conception: dilemmas and concerns - egg donation, sperm donation and embryo donation

 For some patients, the best way forward is through a donor.
 Despite its many advantages, donor conception is still considered somewhat taboo; as such, a lot of myths and stigma has risen around donation programs.
 What will the family say?
 What about friends?
 Should I even tell the child?
 How?

 As it is a different route to parenthood, it brings with it its own challenges and concerns.
 Broadly speaking, three ingredients are required to make a baby: an egg, sperm, and a uterus.
 In donor conception treatments, one or more of these elements is supplied by a person different than the intended parents.
 In the United Kingdom, where Donor Conception Network is based, patients can influence the donor matching process, as patient/donor anonymity is not enforced by law as it is in many European countries.
 Therefore, for patients in Britain, choosing a donor and deciding their importance to the overall journey to parenthood is another crucial step.
-Decisions like these can carry lifelong implications for the entire family, which is why it’s important to think everything through before committing to anything.
-Understanding and coming to terms with the entirety of the process will help you share the story of your journey with your child, when the time comes.
+Decisions like these can carry lifelong implications for the entire family, which is why it is important to think everything through before committing to anything.
+Understanding and coming to terms with the entirety of the process will help you share the story of your journey with your child when the time comes.

 Your own feelings are also paramount to the entire process – being honest with yourself and acknowledging your own feelings is important.
 Although some parents are uncomfortable with the idea of donor conception at first, but change their feeling later, that is not always the case.
-For some, this route is simply not the right choice – and that’s a valid way to feel.
+For some, this route is simply not the right choice – and that is a valid way to feel.

 Donor conception is used by all sorts of people – heterosexual couples, as well as same-sex ones.
 Patients using egg donations, as well as those using sperm donations; some may even use a double donation or an embryo donation.
 Even single men and women can have children through donor conception (in the case of men, through surrogacy as well).